Number of pins: 18+2

 Pinout & pin names

-> If you use QMK, you'll have to translate the pin names marked on your Pro Micro PCB to the AVR ones.
-Eg. pin 3 on the Pro Micro is called D0 on the Atmega32u4.
+If you use the Pro Micro outside the Arduino IDE (e.g. with QMK), you'll have to translate the pin names marked on its PCB to the AVR ones.
+E.g. pin 3 on the Pro Micro is called D0 on the Atmega32u4.

-> Arduino makes it confusing by not mapping its pin numbers to AVR ports, but this is for a reason.
+Arduino makes it confusing by not mapping its pin numbers to AVR ports, but this is for a reason.
 Some pins on the AVR can also be used for special purposes such as serial, timer input, PWM output, etc. and they are therefore sometimes labelled by those functions on the Pro Micro.

 Arduino pins to AVR ports.
 This is a table to translate the Arduino pin names marked on the silk screen into ARV ports, ordered more or less alphabetically:

 |LED pin (left of crystal)||B0|

 |LED pin (right of crystal)||D5|

 AVR ports to Arduino pin names.
 The same data as above, this time in order of the AVR codes to make translating from AVR to Arduino easier:

 |B0||LED pin (left of crystal)|

 The Pro Micro has a built-in voltage regulator (it was designed to run on batteries).